-Process for Patients Coming to the Hospital for Procedures Including Surgery:
+Process for Patients Coming to the Hospital for Procedures Including Surgery and Cardiology:

-- The physician will call the support person with a post-procedural report.
+- The physician will call the support person when the procedures has ended with a post-procedural report.

-- The ACC will call the support person to return to the ACC for pick up at the curb for discharge unless they need to be there for discharge instructions.
+- Prep-Recovery/ ACC will call the support person to return to the Prep-Recovery/ACC for pick up at the curb for discharge unless they need to be present for discharge instructions.

 - If the patient will be admitted to an inpatient bed the unit will call the support person with the bed number.

-- If the patient is to be discharged, the HVC center will inform the support person where to meet the patient for discharge.
+- If the patient is to be discharged, Prep-Recovery will inform the support person where to meet the patient for discharge.

 When entering Chester County Hospital or one of its outpatient facilities, all patients and visitors are required to complete a health screening, which may include having your temperature checked and answering some questions about your health and any recent travel.
 Any visitor who is sick, has a high risk of prior exposure or has traveled from a high-risk geographical area will not be permitted to enter any hospital or facility under any circumstances.